RoseannaGG/Toad_Genetics_Pipeline/README.md

   ## ANALYSIS ON WHOLE DATASET

-  NB it is SUPER important to keep the popmap txt file with the samples in the same order as the stacks pipeline used for all the analyses.
+  NB it is SUPER important to keep the popmap txt file with the samples in the same order as the stacks pipeline (popmap.tsv) used for all the analyses.
 This means whenever you need to amke changes to the pop map file (e.g. removing individuals) you MUST EDIT it in R and not excel so that you don't risk re-ordering the names.

 ## 11. Plot PCA of filtered snps

+R

 ## 12. FST comparison

+R

 - between Haida Gwaii and Mainland & Vancouver Island
 - within Haida Gwaii

 ## 13. Isolation-by-distance

+R

 - make sure have the correct lat longs - there was a version that didn't have them correct
 - make sure use the right dist calc - double check dist matric mataches real world